 We have entered into a number of facility leases to support our research and development activities, sales operations, and other corporate and administrative functions in North America, Europe, and Asia, which qualify as operating leases under U.S. GAAP.
-We also have a limited number of equipment leases that also qualify as operating leases.
+We also have a limited number of equipment leases that qualify as either operating or finance leases.
 We determine if contracts with vendors represent a lease or have a lease component under U.S. GAAP at contract inception.
-We do not have any finance leases as of June 30, 2020.
 Our leases have remaining terms ranging from less than one year to eight years.
 Some of our leases include options to extend or terminate the lease prior to the end of the agreed upon lease term.
 For purposes of calculating lease liabilities, lease terms include options to extend or terminate the lease when it is reasonably certain that we will exercise such options.

 Operating lease right of use assets and liabilities are recognized based on the present value of the future minimum lease payments over the lease term at the lease commencement date.
 As our leases generally do not provide an implicit rate, we use an estimated incremental borrowing rate in determining the present value of future payments.
 The incremental borrowing rate represents an estimate of the interest rate we would incur at lease commencement to borrow an amount equal to the lease payments on a collateralized basis over the term of a lease within a particular location and currency environment.
 We used an average incremental borrowing rate of 6% as of January 1, 2019, the adoption date of ASC 842, for our leases that commenced prior to that date.
-The operating leases are included in "Right of use assets," "Accrued expenses and other current liabilities," and "Long-term lease liabilities" on our condensed consolidated balance sheets as of June 30, 2020 and December 31, 2019.
+The operating leases are included in "Right of use assets," "Accrued expenses and other current liabilities," and "Long-term lease liabilities" on our condensed consolidated balance sheets as of September 30, 2020 and December 31, 2019.